Why attend therapy?

-2. Couples who are lying to the therapist.
-If you pay for therapy but are lying, then you are wasting my time, and your money.
+2. Couples who are lying to the therapist and to each other.
+If you pay for therapy but are lying, then you are wasting your time, my time, and your money.

 3. If one of you does not like the therapist.
 You should both feel comfortable with the therapist, therefore you should shop around until you find a therapist that both of you like.